abh15/dist-ml-orch/README.md

 	`bash init.sh <num of cohorts> #e.g bash init.sh 5`

-	In terminal 3 execute following to test ping reachibility of topology nodes
+	In terminal 3 execute following to test ping reachibility of topology nodes.
+Note that this may take long time.
+You may skip this step

 	`bash pingtest.sh`

 ### Send intent
 We send intents to MLFO from a remote machine.
+Execute the following to send intents to MLFO and to start the FL process

+`cd intent`

+`python3 sendintent.py`

+Check which cohort configuration are you sending.
+Details of cohort configuration are as follows

 *mlfoadd* gives address:mlfo exposed port of remote machine where the mlfo is running